tanmaypanda-14/stockop/README.md

 STOCKOP is a one-stop solution that helps to analyze, track and learn more about the stock market.
 It aims to provide news and provide real-time tracking.
 This app focuses on bringing together multiple investment opportunities for the growing number of first-time and young investors thus bringing new generations into it.

+#Sentiment analysis of articles

+This the main featur of our app.
+Basically this fearure scraps articles from the newsapi website and runs a nlp model on it and provides us with the compund score of the article.
+If the compound score is positive the article is good for the performance of the stock.
+The same goes for the negative part.

+this thus reduces the amount of time spent by investment bankers on reading articles and is also a good way for beginners to enter this field

 ### Dependencies
 ```
 pip3 install nltk newsapi-python pandas